philchuang/MvvmNotificationChainer/README.md

 }
 ```

-We can eliminate Content Coupling by keeping knowledge of DoSomethingCommand away from HasInternetConnection and making DoSomethingCommand code contain the relationship to HasInternetConnection (which it already does).
+We can eliminate Content Coupling by keeping knowledge of *DoSomethingCommand* away from *HasInternetConnection* and making *DoSomethingCommand* code contain the relationship to *HasInternetConnection* (which it already does via the return value).

 Summary
 -------